simai/ui-doc-template/source/docs/en/collections/collections-paths.md

 `posts`
 would be `/posts/my-first-blog-post`.

-Jigsaw gives you the ability to customize your collection paths, however, by adding a `path` key to your collection array.
+Docara gives you the ability to customize your collection paths, however, by adding a `path` key to your collection array.

 ## Custom Path Shorthand